Mocha-Downloader/mocha-downloader/DESIGN.md

 - Default window size: 1000x600 (close to golden ratio)
 - ideal reading pattern: Headers (Click the 'Paste' button... & Press F1...) first then Z pattern.

+## Rules

+### typing Mocha Downloader

+Mocha Downloader must be typed with space and capitalization when possible.

+Exceptions:

+- when it's in a url
+- when it's being used as an id in [package.json](./release/app/package.json)